Step back into a golden age of film comedy for a joyous afternoon of slapstick, silliness, and live music

 The Music

-Pianist Jonny Best and percussionist Trevor Bartlett are two of the UK’s leading improvising silent film musicians.
-Their snappy, creative slapstick comedy soundtracks have been a hit with audiences since they first got together to play Laurel and Hardy for Leeds International Film Festival in 2015.
+Pianist Jonny Best and percussionist Trevor Bartlett are among the UK’s leading improvising silent‑film musicians.
+Their snappy, inventive soundtracks for slapstick comedy have delighted audiences ever since they first joined forces to play Laurel and Hardy at Leeds International Film Festival in 2015.

 This event is the first of two silent comedy performances at The Stoller Hall today.
-Buster Keaton’s Steamboat Bill Jr screens at 7pm — and you can catch them both with a great-value double‑bill ticket.
+Buster Keaton’s Steamboat Bill Jr screens at 7pm — and you can catch them both with a great-value double‑bill ticket saving 20% on each event.

 Music: Jonny Best (piano) and Trevor Bartlett (percussion)